 Steering

-Progressive steering is standard on the Tesla Model 3 (GEN1), automatically adjusting the steering ratio based on speed.
+Progressive steering is standard on the Tesla Model 3 (GEN1).
+It adjusts the steering ratio according to vehicle speed.

 Drive Modes